microsoft/azuredevopslabs/labs/vstsextend/eclipse/readme.md

 * Provision a Azure DevOps Organization team project with some sample data and users
 * Provision a Ubuntu VM with Eclipse installed
-* Install and explore **Team Explorer Everywhere**, the Azure DeVOps plug-in for Eclipse
+* Install and explore **Team Explorer Everywhere**, the Azure DevOps plug-in for Eclipse
 * Install and explore **Azure Toolkit for Eclipse**
-* Setup a build definition to build and test the code, then push it to a Azure Container Registry
+* Setup a build pipeline to build and test the code, then push it to a Azure Container Registry
-* Setup an Azure Web app and configure a CD pipeline in Azure Pipelines
+* Setup an Azure Web app and configure a Continuous Deployment (CD) pipeline in Azure Pipelines

 **Estimated time to complete the lab:**  1 hour